lorrli274/next/courses/original/Database Fundamentals/Activities/Tables/01-Tables.md

 <div class="caption">A database table for storing data on employees.</div>

 In the previous activity you learned all about databases.
-Now, let's learn about tables!
+Now, let's learn about **tables**!
 Databases are made up of one or more tables.
-Each **table** in a database stores a single type of data.
+Each table in a database stores a single type of data.
 Conceptually, it's a 2D combination of the typical columns and rows you might find in a program like Excel.
 Here's what a table storing data on employees might look like:

 | id   | first_name | last_name |
 | ---- | ---------- | --------- |